What is informal communication?

 A single-strand chain is when an individual converses with another, who talks with still another.

 For example, one person may provide information to another, who will then pass it on to the next person, and so on.
 A third person may likewise pass on the same message to the next person in the network, and so on.
 This type of chain is less dependable and accurate when it comes to transmitting information.

 It is the most widely used form of informal communication.
 It is an informal group discussion in which everyone discusses a topic.

 There is an individual in the gossip chain network who directly communicates the information to all other organization members.
 A person is usually the central figure who seeks out and distributes information to everyone.

 Everyone in the network communicates with one another on a casual basis.
 When the topic matter is irrelevant to the nature of the employment, this network is frequently used.

 When a message is passed randomly amongst different people in an organization, it is a probability chain.

 Information is passed from person to person at random in this communication pattern.
 For example, a person acting as a message source chooses anyone at random from his network to deliver the message.
-That second person will choose another person at random and send the message on to him, and the communication will continue to flow to different people picked at random.
+That second person will choose another person at random and send the message to him, and the communication will continue to flow to different people picked at random.